maelfabien/maelfabien.github.io/_posts/2020-4-8-sn_crime.md

 ---
 published: true
-title: Social network analysis as a tool for criminal intelligence:understanding its potential from the perspectivesof intelligence analysts
+title: Social network analysis as a tool for criminal intelligence: Understanding its potential from the perspectivesof intelligence analysts
 layout: single
 author_profile: false
 read_time: true